JustinShenk/simages/docs/source/install.rst

 If you wish to install the latest development version, clone the GitHub_ repository and use the setup script::

    git clone https://github.com/justinshenk/simages.git
-   cd simages
-   pip install .
+   pip install simages

-Next you can go to :ref:`cli`.
+Next you can go to :doc:`the Command Line Interface <cli>`.

 Dependencies
 ------------